 “Our Constitution is color-blind, and neither knows nor tolerates classes among citizens,” he added.

 The Plessy decision institutionalized Jim Crow laws that allowed racial segregation to continue for decades.
-By 1951, the issue was heading back to the court for review, and the outlook didn’t look promising for the forces that had united to overturn the Plessy decision.
-The NAACP and its attorney, Thurgood Marshall, had been in court for years and had won some isolated victories.
+By 1951, the issue was heading back to the Court for review, and the outlook didn’t look promising for the forces that had united to overturn the Plessy decision.
+The NAACP and its attorney, Thurgood Marshall, had been litigating segregation in court for years and had won some isolated victories.

 Chief Justice Fred Vinson, from Kentucky, wasn’t convinced that Plessy should be overturned on constitutional grounds.
 Several other justices were undecided and possibly leaning toward upholding Plessy.
 Four justices seemed to be committed to overturning Plessy, but five votes were needed, and there were concerns about a divided court.